The Fun - The Challenge - The Experience

 Yes, the Doublehanded Farallones is tough event, but it’s the very nature of this race that has made the great sailors great.
 Yes, you will need safety gear, and yes, you will need to have your act together.
 This course demands good seamanship, not just in super-windy conditions, but in the light years too.

 Yet this is one incredible body of water.
-One may spy Humpback whales or sight the occasional Sunfish and there are at least a dozen different bird species in the area.
+One may see whales or sight the occasional sunfish and there are lots of bird species in the area.
 On calmer days fur seals and sea lions can easily be heard barking as you round the Islands.
 Oh, and Great White sharks migrate here to snack on those aforementioned seals too!

 Sailors come back year after year because the Gulf of the Farallones can be a wonderful playground too.
 Both Monohull and Multihull course records were set in reaching conditions of a 15-knot southerly breeze!
 It's pretty rare, but it does happen.
-Our more typical wind direction is from the Northwest and can blow light to mid-30’s.
-While most multihulls finish before dinner, don’t worry, we’ll be there for you all the way to the midnight cutoff too if you need a bit more time.
+Our more typical wind direction is from the Northwest and can blow anywhere from light winds into the 30’s.
+While most multihulls finish before dinner, don’t worry, we’ll be there for you all the way to the midnight cutoff if you need a bit more time.

 The DHF provides stellar racing.
 The tactical decisions you make right off the start do make a difference, and the drag race out to the islands gives you the opportunity to find new gears you didn’t know you or your boat had.
-Once out there, rounding the SE Farallon can be tense, but once safely around, the fast reach home reminds crews why they do this race, as it’s really fun!
+Once out there, rounding the SE Farallon can be tense, but once safely around, the fast reach home reminds crews why they do this race: It’s a true challenge and it's really fun!

 The Course

-The Course has racers start off Baker Beach, just west of the Golden Gate, sail in either direction around the islands, keeping 1,000 feet from the islands at a minimum, and finish between the X buoy and the Golden Gate Yacht Club shore flag.
+The Course has racers start between the Golden Gate Yacht Club and the X buoy, sail in either direction around the islands, and finish back at the X buoy by the Golden Gate Yacht Club.

 The Islands